Helen Berry

 Helen Berry FRHistS FRSA (born 11 December 1969) is a British historian and Professor of British History at the University of Exeter.
-She specialises in British history circa 1660 to 1800, with particular interests in social, cultural and economic history.
+She specialises in British history in a global context between 1660 and 1800, with particular interests in social, cultural and economic history, the history of gender and sexuality, the family, the rise of the mass media and coffee house culture.